25 driveway ideas that are smart, stylish and practical

 “Over recent years of climate change we have seen increased flooding," begins Mick Haley of The Gentleman Architect.
 "Government legislation introduced in 2008 aims to minimise any additional load on the existing sewerage drainage systems already in place.”

 The key regulations you need comply with are laid out in SuDS (Sustainable Drainage Systems 2008), but in short, planning permission for driveways is required if any non-porous hard surface covers more than 5m2 between the front of a house and the highway.
-If a porous or permeable material is used (such as block pavers, as above) planning consent is not required.
+If a porous or permeable material is used such as block pavers, planning consent is not required.

 If you're set on using a non-permeable surface, you will require adequate drainage, such as incorporating a drain outlet to a soakaway.

-Security is an essential part of home design and a well-planned driveway certainly plays its part in this.
+Home security is an essential part of any home design and a well-planned driveway certainly plays its part in this.
 Noisy materials like gravel or tumbled stone are useful in alerting residents of unwanted guests, while outdoor wall lights with sensors are great for deterring intruders from afar.

-Gravel is also a cost-effective material, meaning it can aid with keeping your budget down when considering driveway costs.
+Gravel is also a cost-effective material, meaning it can aid with keeping your budget down when considering driveway costs, and handy if you've invested your main budget into stunning contemporary house design ideas.

-5. Consider your drive alongside your landscape design
+7. Consider your drive as part of your landscape design

 Combining driveway and front garden ideas is a sure-fire way to achieve a well-considered and elegant finish, as well as keeping bio-diversity at the forefront of home design.